News

 The Department of Health Care Services: Proposition 64 Advisory Group Meeting

-On November 16, 2023, the Department of Health Care Services will host the Proposition 64 Advisory Group hybrid meeting, from 10 a.m. to 2 p.m., at Sierra Health Foundation: Center for Health Program Management, 1321 Garden Hwy, Suite 210, Sacramento, CA 95833.
+On November 14, 2024, the Department of Health Care Services (DHCS) will host the Proposition 64 Advisory Group (Prop 64 AG) annual data evaluation meeting from 10 a.m. to 2 p.m., at Sierra Health Foundation: Center for Health Program Management, 1321 Garden Hwy, Suite 210, Sacramento, CA 95833.

 New Elevate Youth California Capacity Building cohort joins statewide network